Intro to Entrelac Knitting

 Materials:

-• 50-100 yds of DK or Worsted weight yarn in 2-4 colors
+• 50-100 yds of DK or Worsted weight yarn in each of the 2-4 colors of your choice

-• Appropriate needles for your yarn
+• Appropriate needles for your yarn weight

 Here are some examples of patterns where you can use these techniques: